how do airport scanners detect drugs in luggage

 Types of Airport Security Scanners

-Airport security scanners are more important tools used to confirm the safety of passengers and crew by detecting prohibited items, including drugs, explosives and weapons.
-Understanding the different types of airport security scanners and their functionalities helps in comprehending how do airport scanners detect drugs in luggage.
-Here are the primary types of airport security scanners used worldwide:
+Airport security scanners are also among the important tools used to ensure the safety of passengers and crew members by screening for prohibited items, such as drugs, explosives and weapons.
+So, to understand how do airport scanners detect drugs in luggage, you have to be aware of the types of airport security scanners and how they work.
+The most common types of security scanners used in airports around the world are as follows:

 1. X-Ray Scanners

-• Functionality : X-ray scanners are commonly used for luggage screening.
-They emit X-rays that penetrate the baggage and create images based on the density of the items inside.
-These scanners produce two-dimensional images that security personnel analyze for suspicious items.
+• Functionality : Generally, X-ray scanners are used for luggage screening.
+They emit X-rays that pass through the baggage and form images depending on the density of items contained within.
+These scanners create two-dimensional images for security staff to examine for suspicious items.

-• Applications: X-ray scanners are usually placed at check-in counters and security checkpoints, where they screen carry-on luggage and checked bags.
+• Applications: X-ray scanners are typically located at check-in counters and security checkpoints, where they analyze carry-on luggage and checked baggage.

 2. Computed Tomography (CT) Scanners